labsyspharm/minerva-cli/readme.md

 ## Introduction

-Minerva command line interface allows uploading and importing/exporting microscopy images to/from Minerva Cloud system.
+Minerva Command Line Interface allows uploading and importing microscopy images into Minerva Cloud.
+Images can also be exported out of Minerva Cloud and saved to local disk in OME-TIFF format.

 ## Configuration